cas-bioinf/rboAnalyzer/readme.md

 #### Custom BLAST database
 If custom database was used for the BLAST search you need to ensure multiple things for the rboAnalyzer to find the sequences correctly.
-1. custom database is nucleotide and ith was created with `-parse_seqids` (this makes sequences retrievable by their ids).
+1. custom database is nucleotide and it was created with `-parse_seqids` (this makes sequences retrievable by their ids).
 2. provide regular expression capturing the sequence ids.
 By default the rboAnalyzer captures the Accession.Version as documented [here](https://www.ncbi.nlm.nih.gov/Sequin/acc.html).

 ### Installing UNAFold
 Prediction methods using suboptimal structures need UNAFold software to work.
- It is avalible here <http://unafold.rna.albany.edu/>.
+ It is available here <http://unafold.rna.albany.edu/>.
  Follow installation instructions.
 The pipeline uses the `hybrid-ss-min` program.
  Either add it to PATH or add path to directory containing the executable to `config.txt` file.